Sarmad426/Tech-Concepts/git/Readme.md

 git version
 ```

-Now Update it to latest stable version using terminal.
+Now update it to the latest stable version using the terminal.

 ```git
 git update-git-for-windows